SathyaNarayanan-tut/mintos-assignment/README.md

 Overview :

-In this assignment, the goal was to automate the deployment of SonarQube and PostgreSQL on an AWS EC2 instance using Terraform and Bash scripting.
+In this project, the goal was to automate the deployment of SonarQube and PostgreSQL on an AWS EC2 instance using Terraform and Bash scripting.
 Initially, I manually tested the deployment on my local machine and AWS EC2 instance to ensure everything worked as expected.
 After successful manual testing, I automated the entire process using the Bash script and Terraform configuration.

 This README outlines the prerequisites, setup steps, and the flow of the automated deployment process.